mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Blocking visibility on road/junction (Grass/verge) problem, 30th June :- [7786258](https://www.fixmystreet.com/report/7786258)
 - TMC - Defects - Vegetation problem, 30th June :- [7786067](https://www.fixmystreet.com/report/7786067)
 - TMC - Defects -CW6 Potholes  problem, 30th June :- [7786055](https://www.fixmystreet.com/report/7786055)
-- Large scale pruning has taken place on the public footpath in Prestbury from St Mary's School to the Noverton estate outside 6 Honeysuckle Close off Whitethorn Drive.
-It is claimed by the contractor that this has been taken place in the garden of No 6 but it is quite clear that the trees are outside the garden and by the edge of the public footpath.
-Would the house owner or the contractor have had to get a permit this work and is it possible to check if this work was legal?, 30th June :- [7785719](https://www.fixmystreet.com/report/7785719)
-- TMC - Defects - Other FW6  Surface problem, 30th June :- [7786049](https://www.fixmystreet.com/report/7786049)

 <!-- fix_marker ends -->